andreygrechin/umbr_api/README.rst

 `Cisco Umbrella <https://umbrella.cisco.com/>`__ uses the internet’s DNS infrastructure to block malicious destinations before a connection is ever established.
-By delivering security from the cloud, it also provide more effective security and easy deployment options.
+By delivering security from the cloud, it also provides more effective security and simple deployment options.

 **umbr_api** supports Enforcement API, Reporting API, and Management API with some limitations.
-With help of **umbr_api** you can add new sites and URLs to black lists, remove or show current entries, quickly check the latest security events, or check a status of registered computers or networks.
+With the help of **umbr_api**, you can add new sites and URLs to blacklists, remove or show current entries, quickly check the latest security events, or check the status of registered computers or networks.

-Using of command line tools, like **umbr_api** can immediately provide information to administrators of the system without myriads of clicks through GUI interfaces, two-factor authentications, etc.
+Using command-line tools, like **umbr_api**, can immediately provide information to administrators of the system without myriads of clicks through GUI interfaces, two-factor authentications, etc.